hansroh/skitai/README.rst

 Note that \*\*karg is contains both query string and form/JSON data and no retriction for parameter names.

 was.requests.args is merged dictionary for all type of parameters.
-If parameter name is duplicated, its value will be set to form of value list.
-Then simpletst way for getting parameters, use was.requests.args.
+If parameter name is duplicated, its value will be set to form of value list (But If parameters exist both URL and form data, form data always has priority.
+It means URL parameter will be ignored).
+Then simpletst way for getting parameters, use was.request.args.

 .. code:: python